 - Dropped drives

-Do you have common symptoms?
-These are practical descriptions of requests that we receive on a daily basis through our online quote form:
+Do you have typical symptoms?
+These are practical descriptions of requests that we receive daily through our online quote form:

 - “WD external hard drive is not recognized.
 Do the western digits suck? “